What is AMS or High Altitude Sickness?

 There are many high altitude destinations and passes in J&K (Jammu & Kashmir), Himachal Pradesh, Uttarakhand, Nepal, Bhutan, Arunachal Pradesh & Sikkim, etc. Most famous are Leh-Ladakh and North & East Sikkim.

 Lastly, Don’t be shy but safe.
 Remember preparations are the only key to success.

-You can find the composite link of my Kolkata – Ladakh – Kolkata on a Royal Enfield Thunderbird 350 journey below.
+If you are doing a road trip to Ladakh, you may find my Kolkata – Ladakh – Kolkata on a Royal Enfield Thunderbird 350 journey helpful, here.

 Although, we are in a process to queue up the next post shortly.
 Till then subscribe to Rider Escaped Newsletter and connect with us on Social platforms to get future updates quicker.

 Don’t forget to check out our Ladakh Ride Blog.

 Certainly, if you loved the content, share this with your buddies.
 Also, if I missed out on anything do let me know in the comment section.
 I will include it in the post.